 Why is this great for beard growth?

-Well, 5-a reductase is the enzyme that converts testosterone (beard growing hormone) into DHT (a more potent beard growing hormone).
+Well, 5-a reductase is the enzyme that converts testosterone (beard growing hormone) into DHT (a more potent beard boosting hormone).

-The downfall is that it’s really hard to find sorghum extract as a supplement…
+The downfall is that it’s tough to find sorghum extract as a supplement.